DRAGNLabs/301r_retnet/README.md

 # Are You Using Retentive Networks?
 (RetNets) 📝

-This project focuses on the comparison and analysis of the RetNet vs the Transformer architecture, utilizing Microsoft's TorchScale library for implementation.
+This project compares and analyzes the RetNet and the Transformer architectures, utilizing Microsoft's TorchScale library for implementation.
 More information can be found in our paper [Are You Using Retentive Networks?](./301R_Retnet_Paper.pdf).

 ## Reference to Original Paper